 At ProPharma, we work directly with you to create clear, concise text with exceptional quality during each stage of the document development lifecycle.
 We have over 20 years of experience providing medical writing services to a wide variety of therapeutic areas such as:

 Our consultants are well-versed in formatting every type of medical content, including full document support across modules 1-5 of the eCTD, correctly citing research, and writing in a way that engages readers.
 Request a Capabilities Call with one of our medical writing experts to determine how we can generate clear, concise text with exceptional quality during each stage of your document development lifecycle.

 October 27, 2020

-The Evolution of Medical Writing: Medical writers must not only have solid writing skills, but knowledge in the context and terminology of medical topics.
+Medical writers must not only have solid writing skills, but knowledge in the context and terminology of medical topics.
 At times, they may even need to analyze the logic of a passage.
 Examples of...

 March 4, 2020

 In the wake of the 21st Century Cures Act (December 2016), the FDA has switched gears to accelerate the development of novel therapies and speed up the review process, particularly in the field of...